-Name of the Programme Bachelor of Arts Programme Code SIUAPHI Name of the Department Philosophy Class Semester Course Code Course Name No. of Lectures/PER WEEK Credits Marks TYBA V SIUAPHI 63 Living Ethical Issues 45 3.5 40 + 60 = 100 a.
-Benefits and Risks in animal and human research:
+Class Semester Course Code Course Name No. of Lectures Credits Marks TYBA VI SIUAPHI 63 Living Ethical Issues 45 3.5 60 + 40 = 100

 - 1. Connect the differing scholarly ideas and perspectives on Bio-medical-ethical issues. - 2.
-Analyze the ethical debates involved in terminating life, in prolonging life and in reproductive technologies. - 3.
+Analyse the ethical debates involved in terminating life, in prolonging life and in reproductive technologies. - 3.
 Examine the nature of scientific research used for human and animal welfare.
 Formulate ideas to give new moral dimensions in Sexual Ethics.